This post may contain affiliate links. Please read our full Disclosure Policy.

 Frequently Asked Questions

 A question I used to ask myself all the time was… Can You Just Paint a Floor?
 The answer is ABSOLUTELY!
-Almost any wood, stone, cork, laminate, concrete or any other type of flooring you can think of can be painted BUT it’s very important to do the right steps and preparation before you apply any paint!
+Almost any wood, stone, cork, laminate, concrete, or any other type of flooring you can think of can be painted, BUT it’s very important to do the proper steps and preparation before you apply any paint!
 Make sure you have done your research and have the right products so that all your hard work isn’t peeling or flaking away after just a short period of time!

-Sometimes wood floors are painted due to the poor condition they are in and the planks are too thin to be refinished.
-Painting floors will not only help to brighten a dark space, but it is also much more affordable and much easier for a homeowner to do themselves than refinishing them.
-Perhaps you are short on time or you just love the look.
+Sometimes, wood floors are painted due to their poor condition, and the planks are too thin to be refinished.
+Painting floors will not only help brighten a dark space, but it is also much more affordable and much easier for a homeowner to do than refinishing them.
+Perhaps you are short on time, or you just love the look.
 The reason you choose this style of floor is a decision that you need to make for yourself.

-Over the years, I have tried so many different types of products for painting floors!
+Over the years, I have tried many different types of products for painting floors!
 In the past, I have also finished my floors off by using a clear polyurethane or Harding top coat!
-I have recently found a cabinet paint product that includes a hardening agent and that works much better!
-As an added bonus, it also elements the time it takes to apply these last top coats!
+I have recently found a cabinet paint product that includes a hardening agent, and that works much better!
+As a bonus, it also elements the time it takes to apply these last top coats!

 How To Paint Wood Floors